You know, I look back at my first blog and think Yissel, what the hell are you talking about?

-You know, I look back at my first blog and think wow Yissel, why you such a dumb b!#$@?
-Well, I was a youngling back them.
+I read back at my old blog post and I just think, I really thought this made sense.
+Well, I was a youngling back then.
 I was naive.
 I didn’t know any better.

 I don’t want you to waste time trying to figure out what works and what doesn’t so I want to share with you the 10 blogging mistakes I’ve made and how you can avoid them when starting your blog/business.

 Just because things don’t go your way, doesn’t mean you should give up.
-If you give up, then you’ll be left wondering if this blogging this would work out.
+If you give up, then you’ll never know if pushing forward will reap the reward.
 You were probably so close to breaking through but gave up at the last second.

 Don’t stop when you fail.
 Failure helps us grow and the fear is only going to drive you towards your success.

-Let failure be your motivation to keep putting content out there because one day people WILL see your content.
+Let failure be your motivation to keep putting content out there because one day, people WILL see your content.
 It just takes time.
+And a lot of patience.

 Blogging isn’t an easy battle to overcome.
 I mean if it was that easy, everyone would do it.
 Right?
 But just like everything else, the things that we want don’t come easy.
 Keep pushing forward.
 YOU.
 GOT.
 THIS.

 Ok, I confess!
-I’m guilty of doing this my first round of blogging.
+I’m guilty of doing this the first time around.
 It was overwhelming but I thought, “Everyone is doing this.
 I. Must.
 Do.
 ALL”!

 Think about it.

-Everything seems to be much easier in your head when you say
+Everything seems to be much easier said than done when you say:

 I’m going to write 5 blog posts a week, promote everywhere, and keep my sanity.